-He was standing on all fours, hissing and growling at Potter while his fluffy tail pointed straight at the ceiling and every raised hair on his body broadcast his anger at the blasted savior's constant attempts to draw him into his lap so that he could pet him more comfortably, when he finally realized that all of them were right: He was too prim and proper to sit on Potter's lap, despite his current form.
+Severus was standing on all fours, hissing and growling at Potter while his fluffy tail pointed straight at the ceiling and every raised hair on his body broadcast his anger at the blasted savior's constant attempts to draw him into his lap so that he could pet him more comfortably, when he finally realized that all of them were right: He was too prim and proper to sit on Potter's lap, despite his current form.
 He was the kind of cold fish who would only accept shows of affection in his own terms.
-And he was most definitely being ornery, or at least Potter thought so.
+And he was most definitely behaving in an ornery fashion, or at least Potter thought so.

 “What's the matter with you, kitty?
 All I want to do is hold you.
 It's not like I'm planning to torture you to death.
 I'm trying to pet you!”